 Increase can assume that it

-will always strictly increase the value of its argument.
-On our user code
+always strictly increases the value of its argument.
+In the code snippet

-snippet shown below, it means that the loop is bound to terminate.
+shown below, this means the loop must terminate.

 Increase won't cause

-any runtime error when called in the loop.
-However, on the other hand, the
+any runtime errors when called in the loop.
+On the other hand, nothing in

 Increase's implementation is changed.

-GNATprove respects the abstraction defined by subprogram contracts, and as a
+GNATprove relies on the abstraction defined by subprogram contracts and

 Abstraction of a Package's State¶

-Subprograms are not the only objects that can benefit from abstraction.
+Subprograms aren't the only objects that benefit from abstraction.
+The

 package Stack is procedure Pop (E : out Element); procedure Push (E : in Element); end Stack; package body Stack is Content : Element_Array (1 ..
 Max); Top : Natural; ... end Stack;

-The fact that it is implemented using an array is irrelevant to the user and could be changed without impacting user code.
+The fact that we implemented it using an array is irrelevant to the caller.
+We could change that without impacting our callers' code.

 Declaring a State Abstraction¶

-As the hidden state influences the program's behavior, SPARK allows it to
+Hidden state influences a program's behavior, so SPARK allows that state to

-different state abstractions must always refer to disjoint sets of
+aliasing, different state abstractions must always refer to disjoint sets